Fit Healthy Momma Rating: 9.7/10

 While the body makes collagen naturally, collagen supplements have become popular in recent years and are thought to have various benefits like improving hair, skin, and nails as well as relieving joint pain (1).

 One collagen supplement on the market is by Primal Harvest.
-With over 800 mostly positive reviews on Amazon, it’s obvious this is a favorite.
+With over 800 mostly positive reviews on Amazon, it’s obvious this is a favorite, and a top-rated collagen powder for weight loss as well.
 Let’s take a closer look at Primal Harvest Collagen to determine whether or not it’s worth adding to your routine.

 Quick Summary of Primal Harvest Collagen Review